History of Saint Paul, Minnesota: Twentieth century

 The French, German, Irish, and Swedish immigrants were replaced by Czech, Slovak, Italian, and Polish immigrants.
 In 1879 the Czech Slovak immigrant community that was based at the intersection of St. Clair and West Seventh Streets purchased a lot at 383 Michigan from a sitting mayor of Saint Paul, William Dawson.
 They establish their first hall as a home to a number of their organizations, including a literary society Slovanska Lipa (1868–79), a fitness society Sokol (1882–present) and Česko-Slovanský Podporující Spolek (C.S.P.S.) or Czech-Slovak Protective Society as a fraternal benevolent/insurance group (C.S.P.S.)
 When the first hall burned, the second was built in 1887 with a third story added in 1917.
 St. Paul's C.S.P.S.
 Hall is the oldest Czech-Slovak Hall in the United States, as well as the oldest theater and national hall in the State of Minnesota.
 In 1977 it was declared a National and State Historic Site and placed on the National Register of Historic Sites as Building #77000763.
 The 1923 Payne Avenue State Bank served Scandinavian, German, Italian, and other European settlers who lived in the East Side neighborhood.
 World War I brought a violent wave of anti-German sentiment to the city.
-The Saint Paul Public Schools stopped teaching the German language (which had been standard fare), German Christians congregations experienced harassment from the Minnesota National Guard, the 18 ft statue of "Germania" was removed from the Germania Life Insurance Company building, sauerkraut was temporarily renamed "Liberty Cabbage," and hamburgers were dubbed Salisbury Steak.
+The Saint Paul Public Schools stopped teaching the German language (which had been standard fare), German Christians congregations experienced harassment from the Minnesota National Guard, the 18 ft statue of "Germania" was removed from the Germania Life Insurance Company building, sauerkraut was temporarily renamed "Liberty Cabbage", and hamburgers were dubbed Salisbury Steak.

 World War II brought labor shortages and new opportunities for African Americans in the city.
 The Twin City Ordnance Plant in nearby New Brighton employed as many as 20% of the black adults in the area.
 After the war the G.I.
 Bill provided unprecedented education and professional training to blacks in the city.
-Tragically, Rondo Street, once the heart of the African American middle class in the city, was destroyed when the neighborhood was razed to make way for Interstate 94.
-According to Roy Wilkins, Rondo Street had been one of the city's best locations, with tree-lined streets and abundant music, emanating from Victrolas, saxophones, and player pianos.
+Tragically, the Rondo neighborhood, once the heart of the African American middle class in the city, was destroyed when the neighborhood was razed to make way for Interstate 94.
+According to Roy Wilkins, Rondo Avenue had been one of the city's best locations, with tree-lined streets and abundant music, emanating from Victrolas, saxophones, and player pianos.
 Like more than 100 other U.S. cities, Saint Paul endured rioting in 1968 after the assassination of Martin Luther King Jr. The unrest stemmed out of despair and protests against the Vietnam War.
 The outcome was state legislation and private sector programs designed to combat racism.